NEW: Lawler is in stable condition, WWE says

 Cole said the star was responding to tests and would be given a CT scan at the hospital, adding, “Jerry, my friend, my prayers are with you.”

 “I’m shaken by the news of my friend Jerry Lawler’s medical emergency in Montreal.
 Hands shaking.
 Prayers for the King.
 I feel helpless,” WWE announcer Jim Ross said on Twitter.

-Lawler made his name in wrestling in the 1970s, but he became famous beyond the wrestling world for a 1982 bout with comedian Andy Kaufman.
+Lawler made his name in wrestling in the 1970s, but became famous outside the wrestling world for a 1982 bout with comedian Andy Kaufman.

-Kaufman, who had begun wrestling women during his nightclub act, accepted a challenge from Lawler, who accused him of demeaning the sport.
+Kaufman, who had wrestling women in his nightclub act, accepted a challenge from Lawler, who accused him of demeaning the sport.

 A few weeks later, the pair appeared on “Late Night with David Letterman” and got into an argument that ended with Lawler slapping Kaufman, followed by Kaufman delivering a profanity-laced tirade and being chased off the set.